The COVID-19 pandemic has broken many bonds of brand loyalty. Here’s how brands can win consumers back.

 Recently, BMDG worked with Spoonflower, the online crafting marketplace and digital textiles printer, to better understand the values their audiences cared most about.
 To do this, we used our Brand Values ID framework, which helps brands determine which values are the most influential within their category, which values their competitors already “own” or “share,” and which values the category is not yet reflecting back to consumers.

-The Brand Values ID framework is an extension of our expertise on the large and influential group of consumers we call the New American Middle.
+The Brand Values ID Positioning Framework is an extension of our expertise on the large and influential group of consumers we call the New American Middle.
 What defines the New American Middle isn’t simply geography or demographics, but instead a shared set of motivations—that what matters when making a purchasing decision doesn’t just come down to price or status, but instead values such as family, community, spirituality, and sustainability.

 At BMDG, we specialize in helping brands identify the values they can authentically express to their audiences, as well as how they can build brand loyalty through brand experiences.
 If your brand is struggling to understand which values motivate your consumers, especially in these uncertain times, then we can help you identify those values and express your brand identity more authentically and effectively.